Leather and footwear industry maintains growth amid pressure

 Regarding policy, it is necessary to quickly finalize development orientation of the industry towards sustainability, stability and consistency; reform administrative procedures associated with the specifics of production along value chain; and have policies to support development of supporting industries, increase localization rate and improve ability to meet rules of origin.
 At the same time, it is necessary to strengthen role of market coordination, early warning of trade risks, and support businesses in meeting increasingly stringent environmental and traceability standards.

 "The Association hopes that ministries and agencies, including Ministry of Industry and Trade, will actively support footwear industry in completing fashion raw materials and accessories trading center.
-This is a foundation for sustainable development of the industry," suggested Ms. Phan Thi Thanh Xuan, General Secretary and Vice President of the Vietnam Leather and Footwear Association.
+This is a foundation for sustainable development of the industry," suggested Ms. Phan Thi Thanh Xuan, General Secretary and Vice President of Vietnam Leather and Footwear Association.

 On business side, the Association emphasized need to promote green production, diversify export markets and gradually invest in building Vietnamese footwear brands.
 The shift from purely processing to a model with higher added value is not only a market requirement but also an inevitable path for the sustainable development of the footwear industry.